Teen parents face unique housing challenges that create barriers to education

 About 5% of Denver births were to teen parents in 2019, according to Denver’s Office of Children’s Affairs’ most recent report

-The FloCrit campus is designed to be a one-stop shop for pregnant and parenting youth, offering an early childhood education center, medical center, financial assistance and legal and housing services.
+The FloCrit campus is designed to be a one-stop shop for pregnant and parenting youth, offering a daycare center, medical center, financial assistance and legal and housing services.

 To access most of these resources, moms need to be able to get to campus in the first place.
 For students like Caceres, this can be a challenge.
 Even if the students can afford to go to class instead of work, they often face long commute times and unreliable transportation.